nushell/nushell.github.io/cookbook/parsing_git_log.md

 ...
 ```

 This is still a lot of data so let's just look at the top 10 and use the `rename` command to name the columns.
-We could've also provided the column names with the pivot command.
+We could've also provided the column names with the `transpose` command.

 ```shell
 > git log --pretty=%h»¦«%s»¦«%aN»¦«%aE»¦«%aD | lines | split column "»¦«" commit subject name email date | upsert date {|d| $d.date | into datetime} | group-by name | transpose | upsert column1 {|c| $c.column1 | length} | sort-by column1 | rename name commits | reverse | first 10